opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/README.md

 2. The recipient has been blacklisted.
 For more information, [see here](./recipient-blacklist.md).
 3. The user has exceeded the rate limit.
 For more information, [see here](./rate-limit.md).
 4. The subject or the body of the email is empty after applying [HTML sanitisation](./email-body.md/#html-sanitisation).
 5. Internal server error.
-Unlike the previous reasons, the error code for this will be `500`.
+Unlike the previous reasons (which have a `4xx` error code), the error code for this will be `500`.
 (This is rare and unlikely to happen.)

-### JSON Object
+### Response JSON Object

-For the API call [described above](#example-api-call), the response body will be as follows:
+For the API call [illustrated above](#example-api-call), the response JSON object would be as follows:

 ```json
 {